SpongePowered/SpongeDocs/source/plugin/wgen/modifiers.rst

     }

-As you can see, ``WorldGeneratorModifier`` has three methods which we override. ``getId()`` must be overridden to return a constant and unique identifier for your ``WorldGeneratorModifier``, this is the identifier which will be used in the world configration to specify which worlds your modifier should be applied to. ``getName()`` must be overriden with a constant and simple human-readable name for your modifier.
+As you can see, ``WorldGeneratorModifier`` has three methods which we override. ``getId()`` must be overridden to return a constant and unique identifier for your ``WorldGeneratorModifier``, this is the identifier which will be used in the world configuration to specify which worlds your modifier should be applied to. ``getName()`` must be overriden with a constant and simple human-readable name for your modifier.

 The third overridden method is where you make your changes to the world generator.
 This method is called by the implementation when it is creating the world generator for a world which has specified that your